Chiefs keep AFC West lead with 22-9 victory over Broncos | Times Leader

 Click here to subscribe today or Login.

-KANSAS CITY, Mo.
-(AP) — The resurgent Kansas City defense shut down Teddy Bridgewater and the Broncos, Daniel Sorenson returned an interception 75 yards for a touchdown, and the Chiefs beat Denver 22-9 on Sunday night for their fifth straight win.

-Patrick Mahomes had 184 yards passing with a touchdown run and an interception for the Chiefs (8-4), who now lead the Chargers by a game and the Broncos and Raiders by two in their race for a sixth straight AFC West championship.
+“Mostly it’s been about a commitment to each other, believing in each other, not letting outside noise dictate what we feel,” Chiefs safety Tyrann Mathieu said.
+“It’s been a total team effort to stay committed to each other.”

 Things went haywire for the Broncos early in the game, when a 20-play drive ended with a failed fourth-down play rather than an easy field goal.
-And they didn’t get a whole lot better when Bridgewater threw a pair of second-half interceptions, including the one that Sorensen picked off with 9 1/2 minutes left to put the game away.
+And they didn’t get much better when Teddy Bridgewater threw a pair of second-half interceptions, including the one that Daniel Sorensen returned 75 yards for a score with 9 1/2 minutes left to put the game away.

-Thanks to his defense, Chiefs coach Andy Reid improved to 20-3 after a bye.
-The once-maligned bunch stopped Denver on fourth down three times while holding an opponent to fewer than 10 points for the third time in its last four games.
+“We moved the ball well in certain areas, certain times of the game.
+Guys stepped up and made plays,” Bridgewater said.
+“But when you give them opportunities and you don’t maximize your opportunities, it’s a recipe to get beat.”

+“The loss makes you feel empty no matter what,” Broncos coach Vic Fangio said.

-The Chiefs must have spent their entire week off working on their opening offensive script, because they effortlessly flew downfield for a touchdown.
+The Chiefs must have spent their bye working on their opening offensive script, because they effortlessly flew downfield for a touchdown.
 They even overcame an offensive pass-interference call before Mahomes scampered for the score.

 After the Chiefs forced a second consecutive three-and-out, Harrison Butker made a 56-yard field goal.